samueleiche/om.samueleiche.com/README.md

 > Short moments repeated many times. — Tulku Urgyen Rinpoche, from his book "As It Is"

 Developing a habit of mindfulness begins with making small, consistent commitments.
 A short duration of mindful practice guarantees it is authentic.
-If we force ourselves to longer practices, our mind can dull (or go wild), defeating our intention.
+If we force ourselves into longer practices, our minds can become dull or restless, which goes against our original intention.

 A bell programmed to make sound at intervals can remind us to stop and be present again when we have been forgetful.
 In the **Om** app, you can set reminders at intervals that suit you.